Vietnam.vn - Nền tảng quảng bá Việt Nam

 WHICH SOLUTION REALLY WORKS?

-Although it accounts for a small proportion, according to university representatives, the state-funded study abroad program still plays an important role in fostering the qualifications of teaching staff at training institutions.
+Although accounting for a small proportion, according to university representatives, the state-funded study abroad program still plays an important role in fostering the qualifications of teaching staff at training institutions.

 For the program to be implemented effectively, Associate Professor, Dr. Phuc said that the problem lies in the way of binding the students to return.
-Legally, the direct management agency must closely and regularly supervise the students sent to study.
+Legally, the direct management agency must have close and regular supervision of the students sent to study.
 Mr. Phuc said that the Ministry of Education and Training's assignment of tasks to the work agency of the students sent to study is reasonable.
-Every semester, the teachers who go to study must send a report on their study progress to the school, so that the school can immediately grasp any interruptions.
+After each semester, the teachers who go to study must send a report on their study progress to the school, so that the school can immediately grasp any interruptions.

-"Moreover, the necessary bond is also spiritual, specifically the university's greater concern for the person sent to study.
+"Moreover, the necessary bond is also spiritual, specifically the university's greater attention to the person sent to study.
 The most important thing is to choose candidates with at least 5-7 years of working experience at the school to have more attachment to the workplace," Associate Professor Phuc suggested.

 Associate Professor, Dr. Nguyen Xuan Hoan said: "From the experience of many schools and teachers, a good student policy is the most important factor for students to feel secure in completing their studies and to retain students when they return to school."